[lwp_divi_breadcrumbs font_icon=”%%24%%” _builder_version=”4.5.3″

-The CAPTC has been integral in supporting the CDC and the state of California to manage the response to the coronavirus pandemic.
-The Disease Intervention Specialist (DIS) team quickly expanded their scope, utilizing deep expertise in disease investigation for sexually transmitted infections to co-lead the development of a virtual case investigation/contact tracing (CI/CT) skills-based training to fight COVID-19.
-This training, first implemented in California, is now being utilized on a national scale.
-The CAPTC has trained over 9,000 new CI/CT workers in California alone.
+The CAPTC has been integral in supporting the CDC and the state of California’s response to the coronavirus pandemic.
+Our Disease Intervention Training Center (DITC) team quickly expanded their scope, utilizing deep expertise in disease investigation for sexually transmitted infections to co-lead the development of a virtual case investigation/contact tracing (CI/CT) skills-based training to fight COVID-19.
+This training, first implemented in California, has now been expanded by the CDC and is being utilized on a national scale.
+The CAPTC has contributed to the training of over 9,000 new CI/CT workers in California alone.